 Do you have a political event you would like to add to the Arundel Patriot calendar?
-We cannot post every submission but we do give each submission careful consideration.
+We cannot post every submission, but we can promise to give each submission careful consideration.
+The posting of an event is not an endorsement by the Arundel Patriot.
 Create Your Own Event

 - This event has passed.

 Healthy Soils: Implementing the Maryland Healthy Soils Program

 November 18, 2017 @ 1:30 pm - 3:30 pmFree